omise/omise-php/README.md

 ### API version

+You can choose which API version to use with Omise.
+Each API version has new features and might not be compatible with previous versions.
+You can change the default version by visiting your Omise Dashboard.

-In case you want to enforce API version the application use, you can specify it by setting the api_version.
-The version specified by this settings will override the version setting in your account.
-This is useful if you have multiple environments with different API versions (e.g. development on the latest but production on the older version).
+To overwrite the API version to use, you can specify it by defining OMISE_API_VERSION.
+The version configured here will have higher priority than the version set in your Omise account.
+This is useful if you have multiple environments with different API versions for testing.
+(e.g. Development on the latest version but production is on an older version).

 ```php
 require_once dirname(__FILE__).'/omise-php/lib/Omise.php';